xhubio/nanook-website/docs/modules/fileProcessor.md

 # ParserInterface

-For each table type a specific parser is needed.
-All the Parser must implement this interface.
+For each table type, a specific parser is needed.
+All parsers must implement this interface.

 ## Functions